-2. Air is removed from the brake system by pumping the brake pedal, this requires the help of an assistant.
+2. Air is removed from the brake system by pumping the brake pedal, for this you need the help of an assistant.
 If you need to bleed the entire system, you should bleed each cylinder separately.
-This is the case when air got into each cylinder.
+This is the case when air gets into each cylinder.

 Pumping sequence: